OCLC research scientist, Brian Lavoie, opened a recent blog post with the arresting pair of questions and answers:

-The first hit is an eAudiobook, credited to Jonathan Swift and Gordon Griffin, the second hit is credited to Max Fleischer (I believe it is an animated film based on Swift’s Gulliver’s Travels), and so on.
+The first hit is an eAudiobook, credited to Jonathan Swift and Gordon Griffin (presumably the narrator), the second hit is credited to Max Fleischer (I believe it is an animated film based on Swift’s Gulliver’s Travels), and so on.
 It’s a glorious hotchpotch, and of no use whatever in revealing what the most popular Irish book is.
 It is only possible to interpret these results intelligently if you can bring some prior knowledge to the subject – for example, your knowledge that Jonathan Swift (and not Gordon Griffin) wrote the famous book Gulliver’s Travels.
 Mr Lavoie claims that WorldCat is an example of literary scholar Franco Moretti’s technique of “distant reading”, which I think he means in this case the use of library catalogues to infer knowledge about the history of literature.
 Sadly, I think even Mr Moretti would be stumped if all he had to go on was this interface.
 In other words, searching a database like WorldCat for a famous literary work is surprisingly unhelpful.
 You would have to do a lot of work to identify hits for the main title and not for adaptations, simplifications, translations, and so on (unless you rely on very imperfect metadata).

 The OCLC authors tantalizingly get close to revealing how they got that result later in the same study: